 Learn how to title and register your assembled vehicle.

 ORS 801.200.
 Commercial buses over 8,000 pounds that are not subject to weight-mile tax can be registered with DMV.

 Non-commercial buses with a registration weight of 10,000 pounds or less get passenger registration.
 If the registration weight is over 10,000 pounds and it is not subject to weight-mile tax, you can get bus registration from DMV.

 Learn how to

 Any bus over 26,000 pounds may be subject to weight-mile tax.
 If your bus is subject, you must register with Commerce and Compliance.

 Camper is defined in ORS 801.180.
+Campers must meet the NFPA 1192 or 501C, or ANSI A119.2 standard.
 If your camper is permanently attached to a motorized vehicle it is considered a motor home.

 Learn how to title and register your camper.

 Commercial vehicle is defined in ORS 801.210.
 It excludes fire trucks, emergency vehicles, motor homes and recreational vehicles operated only for personal use.

 The Commerce and Compliance Division issues most commercial vehicle registration.
 DMV can title your commercial vehicle and register heavy trucks or permanent fleet vehicles up to 26,000 pounds or over 26,000 pounds if it is: